 Do you wear glasses?
 Do you require a nasal cannula for oxygen?
 Do you like to listen to music on headphones?
 Do you need to start wearing hearing aids and glasses?

 The fact is, many people enjoy or need to wear other things around their ears, and when you need hearing aids, you might wonder if they will fit with your glasses, nasal cannula, headphones, or other items you might have around your ears.
-This is particularly a concern for those who want to get BTE (behind-the-ear) hearing aids.
-But are these worries causing you to hesitate when deciding to get hearing aids?
+This is particularly a concern for those who want to get BTE (behind-the-ear) hearing aids, so we will mostly focus on BTEs in this article.

 Make sure the center of the headphone opening is positioned over the microphone of your hearing aid, rather than over your ear canal.
 This way, the music will be picked up properly by the microphone and sent to your ear canal.
 Your other option is to use telecoil technology in your hearing aids or to use special headphones designed for hearing aid users.

 Hearing aids should fit into your lifestyle, not the other way around.
-At MDHearingAid, we offer three distinct models of affordable hearing aids, including analog, digital, and rechargeable models.
-Plus, each of our hearing aids can be worn with glasses and while using oxygen comfortably.
+At MDHearingAid, our hearing aids can be worn comfortably with glasses and while using oxygen.